Corporate Volunteerism | What Nonprofits Should Know

 The companies that stand out to customers, employees, and communities alike are those that are committed to bettering the world around them.
-When companies practice corporate social responsibility (CSR), they use their power and funds to take actions that improve society.
+When companies practice corporate social responsibility (CSR), they use their power and funds to take actions that improve society—including through corporate volunteerism.

-One of the most effective forms of CSR is corporate volunteerism.
-It presents a way for employees to work together for the greater good and support charitable causes.
-With about 63 million Americans volunteering each year, corporate volunteerism can inspire more people in the workplace to join their peers in contributing their time to nonprofits.
+This presents a way for employees to work together for the greater good and support charitable causes.
+With about 63 million Americans volunteering each year, corporate involvement can inspire more people in the workplace to join their peers in contributing their time.

 What Is Corporate Volunteerism?

-What Are the Benefits of Corporate Volunteerism for Businesses?
+What Are the Benefits of Corporate Volunteerism for Nonprofits and Businesses?

 • Creates a better working environment.
 When people work together outside of the workplace, it improves team cohesion and performance in the workplace.
 Take it from the 64% of employees who claim that volunteering with coworkers has strengthened their work relationships.
 Additionally, 70% of employees think corporate volunteerism is a more effective morale booster than other company-sponsored activities like happy hours.